KidPudel/Iggy-s-Vault/languages/golang/context.md

 Context is a mechanism for carrying:
 - deadlines: set maximum time for the process of the request
-- cancellation: way of terminating request
+- cancellation: way of terminating request, and this is why in a lot of cases you need to pass ctx. to respect ctx.Done
 - request-scoped values: data associated with a request, passed *down the call stack*, passing  to the down nested function, middleware, or actual request handler

 # how to use